olivierhagolle/LANDSAT-Download/README.md

 LANDSAT-Download
 ================

-Automated download of LANDSAT data from USGS website

-## Welcome to the LANDSAT-Download wiki!

-The routine provided below enables to automatically download LANDSAT data, using the actual (April 2014) version of EartExplorer.
+The routine provided below enables to automatically download LANDSAT data, using the current (April 2014) version of EartExplorer.

 It works for LANDSAT 8 and LANDSAT 5&7, but needs that the data be already online.
 It seems to be systematically the case for LANDSAT 8, but for the older LANDSAT, it may be necessary to first order for the production of L1T products, on the earthexplorer site http://earthexplorer.usgs.gov.
 And of course, you will need to have an accont and password on the Earthexplorer website, to store on the usgs.txt file.
 If you have an access through a proxy, you might try the -p option. it works through CNES proxy at least but was only tested there.